 For the most part YouTube Kids is fine.
 The dedicated iOS and Android apps focus on content for younger children, and there is plenty of Peppa Pig, Paw Patrol, and various Disney related characters to while away the hours.

-This was until reports started appearing about videos on the app that had a decidedly darker tone.
+But as with any automated system, it isn't perfect.
+Reports started appearing from concerned parents about videos in the app that had a decidedly darker tone.
 Back in March the BBC revealed the appearance of several shows that mimicked the likes of Peppa Pig, using the same animation styles and characters, but with a decidedly nasty edge.

 One particular episode that become infamous was of Peppa in the dentist’s chair being essentially tortured.
 Others have characters being locked in a house which is then burned down, Mickey Mouse having his ear chopped off by one of his kids, plus many other ‘parodies’ that children would find distressing.